Ghanaian Diaspora and Migration: Impact and Global Influence

 1. Education and Knowledge Transfer

-2. Music and Entertainment Industry
+2. Arts, Music, and Entertainment

 3. Political and Social Advocacy